Michigan State coach Mel Tucker always on brand to promote

 In what was called Cigar 101, the 50-year-old Clevelander peppered certified cigar sommelier Dillon Rodriguez with inquisitive questions.

-''He wanted to know all kinds of things like how long it takes a seed to grow,'' Rodriguez recalled Wednesday. ''You would think guys at that stage in life wouldn't have time for a little guy like me, but he listened to every word and gave me respect.
+“He wanted to know all kinds of things like how long it takes a seed to grow,” Rodriguez recalled.
+“You would think guys at that stage in life wouldn’t have time for a little guy like me, but he listened to every word and gave me respect.

 Tucker always seems to be working.